car insurance for a second car

 Katrin Straub

-A second car means more flexibility, but often higher costs too.
-Learn here how to smartly arrange your car insurance for the second vehicle and effectively protect your budget.
+A second car means greater flexibility, but often also higher costs.
+Find out here how you can structure your car insurance for a second vehicle cleverly and effectively protect your budget.

 The topic in brief and concise terms